PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/bloom_filter.md

 <p align="center">
   <i>since john maps to the same bits as bob and the bits were set to 1 after bob was added to the set, we got a false positive</i>
 </p>

+## Removing an element from the set

+TODO

 # References